 The Environics Institute for Survey Research is now undertaking a major new research project with Syrian refugees in Canada.
 This is the latest in the Institute’s series of community-focused studies that provide deep insight into the lives and experiences of Canadians who typically are not heard from or well understood.
-The project is funded through a Contribution Agreement with Immigration, Refugees and Citizenship Canada (IRCC), and will be completed in Spring 2021.
+The project is funded through a Contribution Agreement with Immigration, Refugees and Citizenship Canada (IRCC).

 Canada is a nation of immigrants, from its historic roots dating back more than 400 years to the present day.
 The country accepts roughly 300,000 immigrants each year, from a wide range of countries.
 The majority of newcomers arrive as part of the economic or family class, but some come to Canada as refugees fleeing conflict, persecution and threats to their lives.
 In the past few years, the most significant source of refugees has been Syrians seeking a safe home from the civil war that has ravaged their country for several years.
 In response, the federal government in 2015 significantly expanded the intake of Syrian refugees through both government and private sponsorship.
 Less than two years later, close to 45,000 Syrian refugees had arrived in Canada, which is the most substantial intake of refugees over a short period from one source since the Vietnamese sponsorship program in the late 1970s.